-Bill 18 proposes prohibiting smoking on hospital grounds.
+Bill 18 proposes prohibiting smoking on hospital grounds and expands the definition of smoking to include any weed or substance, including cannabis.
+The Cannabis Control Act prohibits the smoking or vaping of cannabis in all places where smoking is banned.
+New Brunswick has already banned all waterpipe smoking, including of nontobacco products.

-This bill also expands the definition of smoking to include any weed or substance (notably marijuana) in all places where smoking is banned.
-New Brunswick has already banned all waterpipe smoking, including of non-tobacco products.
+With the latest amendments to the Smoke-free Places Act that now include electronic cigarettes and waterpipes in the definition of smoking and the passage of the Cannabis Control Act (not yet in force), New Brunswick has become a national leader in protecting its citizens from second-hand smoke and vapour from a variety of substances.

-With the latest amendments to the Smoke-free Places Act that now include electronic cigarettes and waterpipes in the definition of smoking and will soon include marijuana (once the amendments come into effect), New Brunswick has become a national leader in protecting its citizens from second-hand smoke and vapour.
+Provincial and Territorial Smoke-Free Legislation

-Provincial and Territorial Smoke-Free Legislation Newfoundland and Labrador
+Newfoundland and Labrador

-Name of legislation Bill 35, An Act to Amend the Smoke-Free Environment Act, 2005 and the Telegage Control Act Jalas Impour as Chapter 22 2005 and the Tobacco Control Act [also known as Chapter 32, An Act to Amend the Smoke-Free Environment Act, 2005 and the Tobacco Control Act] Detaile faces Smoke-free Environment Act, 2005 (amended) Date in force • June 16, 2016 and July 1, 2011 Workplaces • Smoking and vaping prohibited in virtually all workplaces, but designated smoking rooms may be provided for employees if they meet ventilation requirements • Smoking and vaping permitted in designated smoking rooms (DSRs) by residents and in-patients of long-term care, psychiatric and other residential care facilities Smoking and vaping permitted by registered guests and their invited guests in designated smaking hotel reams Destaurants their invited guests in designated smoking hotel rooms Restaurants Smoking and vaping prohibited Bars Smoking and vaping prohibited Casinos, bingos, etc. Smoking and vaping prohibited Public places Smoking and vaping prohibited in all indoor public places Outdoor provisions Smoking and vaping prohibited on all bar and restaurant patios Private motor vehicles • Smoking and vaping prohibited in private motor vehicles with children under the age of 16 present.
-Provision for • Section 13(1) of the Smoke-free Environment Act allows Municipalities municipalities to pass bylaws and the more restrictive provisions apply • To date, only St. John's has taken advantage of this enabling legislation Summary Legislation much improved regarding protection in indoor workplaces, but DSRs still permitted. • Legislation also improved with the prohibition of smoking and vaping in vehicles with children under the age of 16 present.
+Name of legislation Bill 35, An Act to Amend the Smoke-Free Environment Act, 2005 and the Tobacco Control Act [also known as Chapter 32, An Act to Amend the Smoke-Free Environment Act, 2005 and the Tobacco Control Act] Smoke-free Environment Act, 2005 (amended) Date in force • June 16, 2016 and July 1, 2011 Workplaces Smoking and vaping prohibited in virtually all workplaces, but designated smoking rooms may be provided for employees if they meet ventilation requirements Smoking and vaping permitted in designated smoking rooms (DSRs) by residents and in-patients of long-term care, psychiatric and other residential care facilities Smoking and vaping permitted by registered guests and their invited guests in designated smoking hotel rooms Restaurants Smoking and vaping prohibited Bars Smoking and vaping prohibited Casinos, bingos, etc. Smoking and vaping prohibited Public places Smoking and vaping prohibited in all indoor public places Outdoor provisions Smoking and vaping prohibited on all bar and restaurant patios Private motor vehicles • Smoking and vaping prohibited in private motor vehicles with children under the age of 16 present.
+Provision for Municipalities Section 13(1) of the Smoke-free Environment Act allows municipalities to pass bylaws and the more restrictive provisions apply To date, only St. John's has taken advantage of this enabling legislation Summary Legislation much improved regarding protection in indoor workplaces, but DSRs still permitted.
+Legislation also improved with the prohibition of smoking and vaping in vehicles with children under the age of 16 present.
 Legislation now lagging behind other provinces regarding outdoor protection-first jurisdiction in Canada to ban smoking on all outdoor patios.
 However, smoking is still permitted in all other outdoor spaces.
 Legislation could be strengthened by including buffer zones around doorways, air intakes and operable windows, on playgrounds and recreational fields, etc.

-Newfoundland and Labrador (2011) became the 9th province/territory to adopt smokefree vehicle legislation, following Nova Scotia (2007), Yukon Territory (2008), Ontario (2008), British Columbia (2008), New Brunswick (2009), Prince Edward Island (2009), Manitoba (2009) and Saskatchewan (2010).
+Newfoundland and Labrador (2011) became the 9th province/territory to adopt smoke-free vehicle legislation, following Nova Scotia (2007), Yukon Territory (2008), Ontario (2008), British Columbia (2008), New Brunswick (2009), Prince Edward Island (2009), Manitoba (2009) and Saskatchewan (2010).
 Since then, Alberta (2012) and Quebec (2015) have also followed suit.
 The Northwest Territories and Nunavut do not have such legislation.
+The prohibition of vaping in vehicles with minors under 16 is also a leading edge element in the NL legislation.

 The definition of smoking was expanded in 2016 to include the use of waterpipes and electronic smoking devices.
-The prohibition of hookah smoking of non-tobacco shisha in indoor public places and workplaces, including any existing hookah establishment, will come into effect July 1, 2017.
+The prohibition of hookah smoking of non-tobacco shisha in indoor public places and workplaces, including any pre-existing hookah establishment, came into effect July 1, 2017.